Kasjan4/442/README.md

 ## Bugs (Fixed)

 - Fixed the news articles, as our external news API only allowed requests from localhost.
-- Fixed player each error handling
+- Fixed player each error handling.

 ## Potential Future Features